hackclub/blot/docs/GET_A_BLOT.md

 # How to Get a Blot

+> Blot is not released yet and this criteria is still in flux.
+If you want to get an early start and help shape what it means to get a Blot I welcome and appreciate it.

 So you just found out about this cool robotic drawing machine which you can build yourself, but how can you get one.

 # 1) Make a unique piece of generative art